-General COVID-19 FAQ
+General COVID-19 FAQs

 Like all of Northeastern’s campuses, the Roux Institute is fully compliant with city and state guidelines and in certain respects may exceed these guidelines to afford greater protection to the community.

-Using a dynamic scheduling app available on Northeastern’s Student Hub, students can indicate for faculty, in advance, their preferred mode of attendance during a given week.
+Using a dynamic scheduling app available on Northeastern’s Student Hub, learners can indicate for faculty, in advance, their preferred mode of attendance during a given week.
 The Student Hub is a new, highly personalized and experience-driven platform designed to help people navigate and keep track of their busy daily lives.

 The classroom experience will be immersive.
-It will be enhanced through video and chat tools that let students inside and outside the classroom see each other and enjoy lively exchanges with classmates and faculty.
+It will be enhanced through video and chat tools that let learners inside and outside the classroom see each other and enjoy lively exchanges with classmates and faculty.

 The Roux Institute’s new 100 Fore St. building meets or exceeds quality standards set by Northeastern for air ventilation, circulation, and filtration.